 There are two ingredients in this mango salad recipe which are unfortunately not vegan; honey and fish sauce.
 The fish sauce adds a really nice saltiness to the salad but to make this salad vegan and vegetarian simply omit it and add 1/4 teaspoon of salt to the dressing.
 To make this salad vegan the honey should also be substituted for maple syrup or any other sweetener of choice just as agave nectar or monkfruit sugar.

 I find that for the best flavour and texture, this salad is best eaten right after making.
-If you would like to make this Thai Mango Salad in advance, I recommend combining all of the salad ingredients in a container and keeping the dressing separate and only adding it right before serving.
+If you would like to make this Thai Mango Salad in advance, I recommend combining all of the salad ingredients in a container or small bowl and mixing together the dressing ingredients but keeping the salad dressing separate and only tossing it with the salad right before serving.

 Leftovers are best stored in an airtight container in the fridge for up to 3 days.
 I recommend adding in a handful of chopped fresh mint and cilantro to revive the salad if it has been in the fridge for a day or two.